Perrishnikov/Salsify-Pipeify-v2/readme.md

 Once verified, can either be exported for a client or the corrected version can be reimported back into Salsify.
 [x] Only allow Salsify Download with option 4.
 Validation required.
 [x] Button for type of row to add (Nut, Ing) -> find: "// !
-Validate here"

-[] ENHANCE: Mouseover error and warning conditions.
+Validate here" [x] ENHANCE: Mouseover error and warning conditions.

-[] //TODO: Add popover
+[] Check PLM1 Pipeify to see how this will affect it.

+---
+[] Drag n drop rows
 [] ENHANCE: Allow/ account for UPC with PARTCODE (For Customr Download) [] Download for customer - how should this look?
 Wait and see because I don't know [] Enhance: Sort columns by Order on both exports